akka/akka/akka-docs/src/main/paradox/typed/persistence.md

 emitted to the @scala[@scaladoc[receiveSignal](akka.persistence.typed.scaladsl.EventSourcedBehavior#receiveSignal(signalHandler:PartialFunction[(State,akka.actor.typed.Signal),Unit]):akka.persistence.typed.scaladsl.EventSourcedBehavior[Command,Event,State]) handler] @java[@javadoc[receiveSignal](akka.persistence.typed.javadsl.SignalHandlerBuilder#onSignal(java.lang.Class,java.util.function.BiConsumer)) method] and the actor will be stopped
 (or restarted with backoff).

+If there is a problem with persisting an event to the journal, a @apidoc[typed.PersistFailed] signal is emitted to the @scala[@scaladoc[receiveSignal](akka.persistence.typed.scaladsl.EventSourcedBehavior#receiveSignal(signalHandler:PartialFunction[(State,akka.actor.typed.Signal),Unit]):akka.persistence.typed.scaladsl.EventSourcedBehavior[Command,Event,State]) handler] @java[@javadoc[receiveSignal](akka.persistence.typed.javadsl.SignalHandlerBuilder#onSignal(java.lang.Class,java.util.function.BiConsumer)) method] and the actor will be stopped
+(or restarted with backoff).

 ### Journal rejections

 Journals can reject events.
 The difference from a failure is that the journal must decide to reject an event before trying to persist it e.g. because of a serialization exception.
 If an event is rejected it definitely won't be in the journal.
-This is signalled to an @apidoc[typed.*.EventSourcedBehavior] via an @apidoc[typed.EventRejectedException] and can be handled with a @ref[supervisor](fault-tolerance.md).
+This is signalled to an @apidoc[typed.*.EventSourcedBehavior] via an @apidoc[typed.PersistRejected] signal.
+An @apidoc[typed.EventRejectedException] is also thrown and can be handled with a @ref[supervisor](fault-tolerance.md).
 Not all journal implementations use rejections and treat these kind of problems also as journal failures.

 ## Stash